Interested in The Queen's Medical Center's expansion plans?

 The labs will be outfitted with the latest technology including the most sophisticated mapping system of the heart, as well as advanced x-ray imaging which allows operators to see the heart with superior quality while significantly limiting radiation to patients.

-“The completion of this project signifies Queen’s commitment in expanding our services to meet the growing needs of our community,” said Jill Hoggard Green, PhD, RN, President and Chief Executive Officer of The Queen’s Health System.
+“The completion of this project signifies Queen’s commitment in expanding our services to meet the growing needs of our community,” said Jill Hoggard Green, PhD, RN, President and Chief Executive Officer of The Queen’s Health Systems.
 “Heart disease is an important issue affecting Hawaii residents, and being able to provide this level of care with our new labs, coupled with our talented and nationally recognized physicians, will no doubt help save lives.”

 “Modern treatment for patients with heart rhythm disorders requires a combination of the latest technology as well as infrastructure,” said Dr. David Singh, an electrophysiologist and Chief of the Department of Cardiovascular Services at The Queen’s Medical Center.
 “The establishment of these labs brings both to The Queen’s Medical Center as the preeminent facility in Hawaii for caring for these types of patients.”